2.6.4 Community integration program

 Agent transfers claim |

 WorkSafe will liaise with TAC and the Agent to determine a transfer date.
-Within 2 days of being advised by WorkSafe Agent must contact the worker and to advise them of the proposed transfer date.
+Within two days of being advised by WorkSafe, the Agent must contact the worker and to advise them of the proposed transfer date.
 Before the transfer date:

 TAC starts claims management |